Business Intelligence, Data Analytics and Data Warehousing in the Information Age

 For SAP, this era included a few dashboarding tools that never really got off the ground and a horrendous copy of Crystal Reports that did not last more than a few years.
 Then SAP purchased a tool called Lumira and now they had their dashboarding and reporting solution.
 For non-SAP folks, Tableau was the up and rising reporting star.
 There are a few others out there such as Qlikview, however, many of them are being swapped out for Tableau.
 So, Business Intelligence Tools are finally coming out into the limelight to help all sorts of companies and their varying data sets and architectures.

 Where does this put Big Data?
 Big Data is a “bigger” concept than both Data Warehousing and Business Intelligence.
-Big Data is large, complex data sets.
+Big Data is large, complex, always changing data sets.
 These data sets are so voluminous that traditional data processing software cannot process them efficiently.
 However, these massive volumes of data can be used to address business problems you could not handle with traditional toolsets due to the volume, variety and velocity (the 3 V’s) of your data.

 They have also broken up the roles for folks handling each of the tasks.
 For instance, you are now hearing terms like Data Engineer, Data Scientist, and Data Analyst.
 These relate specifically to a person’s role in the Big Data ecosystem.
 Do you go out and find the data you want and describe how to put it together in a database?
 That’s a Data Scientist.
 Do you get the data and combine it and implement it and monitor the data loads?
 That’s a Data Engineer.
 Do you create reports and analyze the data?
 That’s the Data Analyst role.
 The Data Analyst presents the data visually for their consumers and the role is more identifiable than the Scientist or Engineer.
 The Scientist and Engineer roles can overlap.
 However, they are distinctly different.
 I see the Data Scientist as someone trying to answer some specific questions.
 They break new ground and, as Larry the Cable Guy would say, “Get ‘er done!”.
 The Data Engineer will put a repeatable system in place so that data can be stored, updated and viewed in a convenient manner for whoever has access.
 I like to think about it as one-time analysis versus a repeatable, ongoing system with monitoring and error correction built into the process.
 Both the Scientist and Engineer roles can overlap, however, they are distinctly different if you look closer at the roles.
 In the old days, folks undertook all three roles.
 Since Big Data is so big, the jobs are broken out between three people.
 It makes us Data Warehousing folks feel good because now there are three folks doing the job that one of us used to do.